aniket-1177/Student-Performance-Prediction-ML/README.md

 # Student Performance Prediction

-This project aims to predict student performance based on various factors using machine learning models.
+This project aims to provide an entire End-to-end ML project and predict student performance based on various factors using machine learning models.
 It provides a comprehensive solution for data ingestion, transformation, model training, and prediction through well-structured components and pipelines.

 ![alt text](image.png) ![alt text](image-1.png)